james2406/CodeFirstGirls-York2016/3 -github/README.md

 3. Open the files in a text editor (e.g. Sublime)
 3. Choose the correct lines to keep

-## Lesson Two - putting your site online
+## Task Two - putting your site online

 We’re going to use [GitHub Pages](https://pages.github.com/) to host our site - it will provide the server where the files for our site is stored

-## Lesson Three - the command line
+## Lesson Two - the command line

 Text